 - 1. A completed application for admission; - 2.
 One copy of your DD-214, for your initial enrollment; - 3.
 Official transcripts from all colleges/military schools you have attended; - 4.
 Meet with Veterans Counselor to receive help in developing your career plan and program of study. - 5.
 Enroll in your classes. - 6.
 Turn in Veterans Enrollment Approval Form.

-Please attend to these matters as soon as possible, as it often takes six to eight weeks for the Veterans Administration to process your request.
+Please attend to these matters as soon as possible.
+It takes six to eight weeks for the Veterans Administration to process your request.
+For information and questions call (909) 389-3370.